Announcing our $8M fundraise to bring AI to wholesale. Read our manifesto

 15. SAP

-SAP Business ByDesign is an end-to-end business suite for small-to-medium enterprises and subsidiaries.
-It is a powerful CRM software that offers features across CRM, finance, HR, project management, supply chain, and manufacturing.
-Its global reach and multi-language support make it particularly effective for businesses operating across multiple countries and industries.
+SAP Business ByDesign is an end-to-end business suite for small-to-medium enterprises and subsidiaries across distribution companies globally.
+It is powerful CRM software that offers key features across customer relationship management, finance, HR, task management, supply chain, and manufacturing.
+Its global reach and multi-language support make it particularly effective for distributors operating across multiple countries and distribution industry sectors.

 Key features

-• Global scalability: Allows different companies in different countries to run their own sets of books within the same platform.
+• Global scalability: Allows different distribution companies in different countries to run their own sets of books within the same CRM software platform.

-• End-to-end visibility: Offers real-time views of manufacturing, inventory, and customer interactions.
+• End-to-end visibility: Offers real time views of manufacturing, inventory management, and customer interactions across the full supply chain and order management lifecycle.

-• Open for integration: Broadens adaptability and operational efficiency boundary through integration with SAP and non-SAP applications.
+• Open for integration capabilities: Broadens adaptability and operational efficiency through integration capabilities with SAP and non-SAP applications for diverse business processes.

-• Customer data insights: Develops a customer profile and provides insights powered by AI to create loyalty and improve relationships.
+• Customer data insights: Develops a customer relationship profile and provides AI-powered insights to create loyalty and improve customer communication relationships.

 • Decision-making with the aid of embedded business analytics and mobile support.